xythobuz/xythobuz.github.io/input/projects/openchrono.md

 ])
 %-->

-The measured speed / energy seeme a bit low, that's because I was using a propane magazine with a Co2 hammer spring.
+The measured speed / energy seeme a bit low.
+I suspect that's because I was using a propane magazine with a Co2 slide spring.
 Another topic is the weight of the OpenChrono device.
 When attaching large weights to the front of a 1911-style mechanism, the force required to actuate the slide is much larger.
 Therefore the valve is open for a longer time, increasing the gas usage.
 So the magazine gas chamber empties quickly and, I suspect, the BB force is reduced as well.
 That's a drawback of this style of chronograph mounting for some guns.

+### Tracer Unit

+Unfortunately the tests with the UV LED tracer did not work out that well.
+When dropping a BB through the device it actually visibly lights up as expected.
+But the velocity is far lower in this case compared to a real shot.
+When trying the same with either of my two guns the BB is not visible at all, even in complete darkness.
+The power output of the two LEDs is simply not enough (`2 × 3V × 20mA = 120mW`).
+[Experiments done by airsofttech.dk](http://airsofttech.dk/Guides.cshtml?Page=TracerUnit) suggest we need at least 20 times as much power, with ~3W going into the LEDs.

+So for now I do **not** recommend to build OpenChrono with the tracer option as it currently can be found in the repository.

 ## Build Guide
 <a class="anchor" name="build_guide"></a>

 Also take a look at [the "Hardware" section of the README.md](https://git.xythobuz.de/thomas/OpenChrono/src/branch/master/README.md#hardware).
 You can find detailed parts lists, schematic and wiring plan there as well.

+### Parts

 Before starting the build you need to acquire the following parts.